Troop 619 Bylaws

-- Section 5: Uniforms will be properly worn as stated on the uniform inspection sheet by all Boy Scouts and Adults.
-A Boy Scout and his uniform should be neat and clean at all times.
+- Section 5: Uniforms will be properly worn, shirt buttoned and tucked in.
+A Scout and his uniform should be neat and clean at all times.
 Class “A” Uniforms must be properly worn at all times or removed.

 - Section 6: To participate in any flag ceremony or memorial service project, the Scout must be in the Troop-specified Full Class “A” uniform.
 District level and above events require Full Class “A”.